-Submit performance measure target information for each activity.
+Submit performance measure target information for each activity

-Agencies are required to propose at least one performance measure for every major activity (RCW 43.88.090).
+Agencies are required to propose at least one performance measure for every major activity (Chapter 43.88.090 RCW).
 The measures should be able to determine if the agency is achieving or making progress toward the purpose of that activity and statewide priorities.
 For the most part, measures telling the story about whether an activity is achieving its purpose will be found in the middle range of the logic model.
 The OFM Performance Measure Guide provides examples of logic models.
 For the budget submittal, agencies must specify targets for these activity measures.

-Required totals for each performance measure.
+Required totals for each performance measure

-For each performance measure linked to an activity in the Budget Development System (BDS), use the Results through Performance Management (RPM) system to:
+For each performance measure linked to an activity in BDS, use the Results through Performance Management (RPM) system to:

-- Report actual performance levels attained for FY 2013 and 2014, and the target for FY 2015. - Provide performance level targets for FY 2015, 2016 and 2017, assuming all the agency's proposed decision packages are enacted.
+- Report actual performance levels attained for FYs 2015 and 2016, and the target for FY 2017. - Provide performance level targets for FYs 2018, 2019 and 2020, assuming all the agency's proposed decision packages are enacted.
 Each decision package that affects the measure should also note the incremental effect on the performance level.

-Each activity must have at least one performance measure or statement of expected result.
+Each activity must have at least one performance measure or statement of expected result